 These lenses came in several sizes.
 The larger ones, referred to as 1st-Order, were used at seacoast sites where they needed to be seen at the greatest distance.
 Most Great Lake sites used mid-size, 3rd or 4th Order lenses.
 An “in-between size”, called a “Third and a half” was later developed and was frequently used.
 Smaller 5th and 6th-Order lenses were used on piers, breakwaters, and along our rivers.
-Several firms in Paris, France, were the only ones making these lenses for many years, and thus most American lighthouses had/have French-made lenses.
+Almost all of the major firms producing these lenses were in Paris, France, and thus most American lighthouses had/have French-made lenses.

 The left photo above shows the “Argand / Lewis” type lamp used before the advent of the Fresnel lenses.
 A polished reflector behind the lamp helped direct its light outward.
 Several to many of these, often hung in a chandelier arrangement were needed, particularly in major seacoast lights.
 The center photo is of a First Order “Fixed” (non-rotating) Fresnel lens.
 The rightmost photo shows a “Rotating” First Order lens with many “flash panels.”
 Note the center “bulls-eye” prism in each section.

 The left photo above shows the rotating Chance Brothers (the major English lens manufacturer) First Order lens which is still in service in the lantern room of the Heceta Head, Oregon, lighthouse.
 The center photo is of a smaller Third Order “Fixed” lens once in use in Alaska.
 The right photo shows a smaller still Fifth Order lens.
 A red Chimney placed over the oil lamp inside created a RED light to the viewer.
 This was just one of the many ways that a special “Characteristic” could be created for each lighthouse.